Visiting old friends in the Bay Area

 Moss-hung tree

 The next morning I joined old friends and neighbors in Butters Canyon for Creek to Bay Day in Oakland, part of the California Coastal Commission’s annual Coastal Cleanup.
 Nearly a decade ago at our first canyon cleanup day, we pulled out enough appliances to fill a small apartment.
-(Click here for photos of that day.)
 Now, after nine years of people caring for the creek, the trash is scarce.
 Neighbors now work on creek restoration—clearing out invasives, like ivy, and planting native plants and flowers along the creek banks.

 Butters Canyon cleanup